 Unlike other support meeting programs, AA follows a ritual or practice in most of their meetings.
 It usually starts with the chairperson reading the AA Preamble, a leading group prater, then the Serenity Prayer.
 Those who’ve been part of the group for some time might recite the prayers as well.
 Then, some members of the meeting will read brief AA literature, usually part of the Twelve Traditions and The Promises.

 Afterward, the chairperson asks if any newcomers are attending the meeting who would like to introduce themselves.
 This is always an option, and it’s not mandatory.
-If this is a step meeting, the chairperson will announce the step they would be discussing.
+If this is a step meeting, the chairperson will announce the step they will be discussing.
 Then, members are invited to share any experience, challenges, or words about the step.

 Understanding the Different Meetings